Check us out on the video below...

 "I've had the pleasure of performing with the help of some wonderful musicians forming the Jazz group: "CENTERPIECE".
 When the evening is getting hot - Centerpiece Jazz stays cool... with a very dance-able beat sure to please the most sophisticated listener and will inspire and encourage dancers that know all of the right moves!"

-Joseph Hasty usually plays rhythm guitar and sings lead vocals but will sometimes fill in on upright bass.
+Joseph Hasty usually plays rhythm guitar and sings lead vocals but will sometimes fill in on double bass.
 Often joining Joseph is: Dick Hull - a seasoned veteran on guitar; Andy Page will also sit in on guitar from time to time.
-Andy teaches jazz guitar at Appalachian State University; On Up-right bass is either Ben McPherron, Daniel Iannucci, Zack Page or Jim Clark all are excellent players; Other bassists that have performed CJazz gigs include: Trevor Stoia, Ryan Kjanka, & first-call Charlotte bass-meister: Ron Brendle.
-On Trumpet: Dave Reep or Jim Shulstad - both extraordinary Jazz Trumpet players; Robert George - saxophonist with a smooth West-Coast style; Other sax players include: Patrick Brown, Josh Farnham, Rick Hefner or Michael Myers - also superb saxophonists that have sat in on CJazz gigs; Bob Kogut - fiddler and renowned violin maker; We've used several top-notch drummers over the years including: Mike Barlowe; Wes Powers; Rick Dilling; Rick Cline; Michael Cain and Matt Decker as well as New Orleans jazz great: Geoff Clapp!
+Andy teaches jazz guitar at Appalachian State University; On Up-right bass is either Ben McPherron, Daniel Iannucci, Zack Page or Jim Clark ~ all are excellent players; Other bassists that have performed CJazz gigs include: Trevor Stoia, Ryan Kjanka, Adam Booker (teaches double bass at ASU) & first-call Charlotte bass-meister: Ron Brendle.
+On Trumpet: Jim Shulstad - High School band director; Robert George - saxophonist with a smooth West-Coast style; Other sax players include: Rick Hefner or Michael Myers - also superb saxophonists that have sat in on CJazz gigs; We've used several top-notch drummers over the years including: Mike Barlowe; Wes Powers; Rick Dilling; Rick Cline; Michael Cain, Ben Bjorlie and Matt Decker as well as New Orleans jazz great: Geoff Clapp!

 All of these excellent musicians help round out the classic sound that typifies "CENTERPIECE JAZZ".